Extended Scalar Particle Solutions in Black String Spacetimes with Anisotropic Quintessence: Introduction

-This study extends previous analyses by deriving new solutions to the Klein-Gordon equation that are valid over a broader domain of the radial coordinate.
-These solutions provide insights into particle dynamics across a wider range of scenarios, including cases without clouds or horizons.
+The present study extends previous analyses by deriving new solutions to the Klein-Gordon equation that are valid over a broader radial domain than the one considered in \cite{Deglmann2025}.
+These solutions provide insights into particle dynamics across a wider range of scenarios, including cases without event horizons.
 Given the continuity of the quintessence state parameter ($\alpha_{\scaleto{Q}{5pt}}$), the analysis considers the cases where $\alpha_{\scaleto{Q}{5pt}}$ equals $0$, $1/2$, and $1$.
 This approach enables the radial wave functions to be expressed as solutions to the confluent and biconfluent Heun equations (CHE and BHE, respectively), with certain special cases represented by Bessel functions.
 Furthermore, the analysis addresses constraints on quantum energy levels for a specific subclass of solutions.

 In the sequence, we investigate the emergence of dark phases within these extended solutions.
 Although our analysis is conducted in a cylindrically symmetric spacetime, we still pay particular attention to the limiting case of $\alpha_{\scaleto{Q}{5pt}} = 1$ (which corresponds to $\omega_{\scaleto{Q}{5pt}} = -1$).
 This specific case is of significant interest as cosmological observations\footnote{Although recent findings from the Dark Energy Spectroscopic Instrument (DESI) favor a dynamical (time-varying) dark energy model \cite{DESI2025}, it is still valuable to consider a specific cosmic epoch where time-dependence may be negligible.} \cite{Amendola2010, PlanckCosmology2014, DESI2025} suggest that the state parameter of present-day dark energy in our Universe is very close to this value.